Popular Activities and Amazing Places to Visit in Baguio City, Philippines

-Sketching sessions with artists in Tam-awan Village
+Sketching sessions with artists in Tam-Awan Village

-Buy Fresh vegetables and fruits
+Buy Fresh vegetables, fruits, and Pasalubong.

-During the dry and cool months in Baguio City, people can buy strawberries in the public market or at the Burnham Park.
+During the dry and cool months in Baguio City, people can buy strawberries in the public market or Burnham Park.
 You may also want to visit La Trinidad Benguet and pick the berries themselves.
 All the fruits and vegetables in this city are cheap and freshly picked every day.
 Strawberry jams are also available at a reasonable price.

 Strawberry Taho (soft/silken tofu)